Logo Voyage

 • kongōtsue – walking stick, and the one indispensable sign that identifies you as a pilgrim

 Many pilgrims who begin the pilgrimage on foot do not finish it.
-Many pilgrims also split up their trips over multiple years.
-It is common to hear of people giving up in Kochi, traditionally known as "devil's land" because of its hot temperature, intense rain, and infrequent contact with civilization.
-(This means you must either camp, sleep in a rest stop, or precisely time your journey to only hit towns and be willing to pay up for a hotel room.)
+It is common to hear of people giving up in Kochi Prefecture, traditionally known as "devil's land" because of its hot, rainy climate and infrequent contact with civilization.
+(This means you must either camp, sleep in a rest stop, or precisely time your journey to only hit towns and be willing to pay for a hotel room.)
 Pilgrims who intend to walk the pilgrimage should ensure they have packed adequate supplies, such as rain gear, in addition to pilgrimage gear.

 Get in

-It is traditional to prepare by visiting Mount Koya, but the route itself starts at Ryōzenji, near Tokushima, and you have to return here in order to complete your pilgrimage.
-It is not necessary to start at temple #1 as long as you visit them all, but this is by far the most popular starting point for pilgrims from outside Shikoku, because it is also the closest to people coming from Mt.
-Koya.
+It is traditional to prepare by visiting the temple town of Mount Kōya, but the route itself starts at Ryōzenji, near Tokushima, and you have to return here in order to complete your pilgrimage.
+It is not necessary to start at temple #1 as long as you visit them all, but this is by far the most popular starting point for pilgrims from outside Shikoku, because it is also the nearest temple to Mount Kōya.

 Go